rorosaurus/esp32-hub75-driver/POWER.md

 # General Power Notes
 The `5V` and `GND` from the Micro-USB is in parallel with the two screw terminals and the C1 capacitor.
-They all have the same trace width (which should support TODO:update 2.1 Amps), and can be used interchangeably.
+They all have the same trace width and can be used interchangeably.
 If you are ever confused about which pad recieves which signal, you can confirm with your multimeter in diode mode and probing when the circuit is disconnected.

 If you haven't used the C1 pads for supplying some power, you can optionally attach and solder a [1000uF through-hole Electrolytic Capacitor](https://www.aliexpress.com/item/32812085542.html).
 Take note of the polarity!
 This capacitor will help prevent brownouts/restarts caused by voltage sag when your panels light up bright suddenly.
 You can also fold this capacitor down if you want to reduce the vertical space it consumes.